 All applicants are requested to submit a notification, to all concerned MS, at the latest 6 months before submission of the dossier for new applications, mutual recognition and label extensions.
-A notification shall also be submitted for renewals if the applicant requests cat.
-4 data.
 The notification form is available at the Commission's web site (see Appendix I)

+The applicant should request Cat 4 data in the cover letter which is sent to the ZRMS, with copy to the cMS.
 Please note, a precise estimate of submission date will facilitate the work-sharing and increase our possibility to keep the evaluation timelines.

-For any questions related to pre-submission issues of applications, applicants are recommended to contact the contact the contact point in each respective Member State (for contact details, please see Appendix III).
+For any questions related to pre-submission issues of applications, applicants are recommended to contact the contact point in each respective Member State (for contact details, please see Appendix III).